obecerra3/OpenWorldJS/README.md

 - Build Locally:

+Option 1:
-  - Navigate to the directory named _Maze_ in shell
+  - Navigate to the directory named _src_ in shell

   - Enter the command `./local.sh`